Poisson Equations with locally-Lipschitz coefficients and Uniform in Time Averaging for Stochastic Differential Equations via Strong Exponential Stability: Proofs

 Step $3$: To let $t \rightarrow \infty$ in \eqref{eqn:repSGderder}, we must justify the use of the DCT as we had to in the proof of Proposition \ref{lemma:IntAvgDerRepresentation}.
 Letting $t \rightarrow \infty$ in the first term of \eqref{eqn:repSGderder} is straightforward from Proposition \ref{lemma:IntAvg}.
 With respect to the second addend, it is very similar to the same limit for the second addend of \eqref{eqn:repSG} in the proof of Proposition \ref{lemma:IntAvgDerRepresentation}.
 This time, we use \eqref{eqn:SGdecay3} to justify the use of the DCT to pass the limit inside the time integral.
 Therefore, we have proved that the RHS of \eqref{eqn:repSG} tends to the RHS of \eqref{eqn:repInvMeas} as $t \rightarrow \infty$.
 As in Step $3$ in the proof of Proposition \ref{lemma:IntAvgDerRepresentation}, we now wish to do the same for the LHS which involves exchanging the limit $t\rightarrow\infty$ with the derivative $\slowDerDer{i}{j}$.
 We have

 We now show that each of the addends in the above converge to zero locally uniformly in $x$ and $y$.
-As for this stage of the proof Proposition \ref{lemma:IntAvgDerRepresentation}, the claim is trivial for the first term, since by Proposition \ref{lemma:IntAvg},
+Similarly to what we have done in the analogous stage of the proof of Proposition \ref{lemma:IntAvgDerRepresentation}, the claim is trivial for the first term, since by Proposition \ref{lemma:IntAvg},

 If we show the following bounds, the proof is concluded by integrating in $t$: